What we know about 2023 Burning Man’s flooding chaos

 Cell phone service in the area is extremely limited, USA Today reported.
 Heavy rains continued on Sunday, according to the National Weather Service in Reno, Nevada.

-BLM, the federal government agency which oversees the area where Burning Man is held, said that entry will remain closed for the rest of the festival.
+BLM, the federal government agency that oversees the area where Burning Man is held, said that entry will remain closed for the rest of the festival.

 DJ Diplo, whose real name is Thomas Wesley Pentz, said in an Instagram video on Saturday that he only managed to leave the Black Rock Desert thanks to a fan who gave him and comedian Chris Rock a ride in the back of his pickup truck.